vparedes-da/rossmann-sales-analysis/README.md

 - Perform **descriptive analysis** to explore patterns by time, store type, and location.
 - Use **diagnostic analysis** to identify the factors that contribute to underperforming or outperforming stores.
-- Explore **predictive techniques** to forecast sales based on relevant features such as promotions, seasonality, and holidays.
+- A predictive modeling phase (e.g., sales forecasting) is planned as future work and may be developed in a subsequent iteration of the project.

 This project supports data-driven decision-making and aims to uncover strategies that could potentially increase sales by at least 5% compared to the previous year.